 Target.
 Treat.
 Start your journey to pain-free teeth today.

-Endodontics concerns any treatment on teeth that’s linked to managing, treating and relieving pain, with a view to saving the tooth (or as much of the tooth as is possible).
+Endodontics concerns any treatment, such as a root canal, on teeth that’s linked to managing, treating and relieving pain, with a view to saving the tooth (or as much of the tooth as is possible).
 Treatments often relate to damage of the tooth (such as decay or fractures), which can cause problems such as infections and abscesses.

 When it comes to endodontics treatments, the most common are root canals and root end surgery (apicotemy).
 Root canals treat infection inside the tooth, while root end surgery is used in cases where root canal treatment isn’t possible (for example, in a tooth which has had restoration, particularly if a post has been fitted to the tooth).

-We are currently offering free new patient cosmetic consultations* at our dental practice in Clerkenwell, Farringdon for a limited time only.
+We are currently offering free new patient cosmetic consultations* at our dental practice in Farringdon for a limited time only.
 Get in touch with our friendly team to book – available online or in practice. *Consultation does not include X-rays or any clinical work.

 Book in with our expert Dentists and we’ll take care of the rest.
 Simply visit our contact page to find all the details.
 The team will ensure you’re seen as quickly as possible, especially if you have any niggles or worries.